Detecting Dark Compact Objects in Gaia DR4: A Data Analysis Pipeline for Transient Astrometric Lensing Searches: Mock catalog

-Milky Way stellar evolution simulations suggest that there should be of order $10^8$ black holes in the Milky Way \cite{Olejak_2020}, yet we have only observed a handful through the emission of electromagnetic waves from accretion and photometric microlensing. \textit{Gaia} DR4 will provide an opportunity to discover isolated, non-accreting black holes via transient astrometric weak lensing.
+MW stellar evolution simulations suggest that there should be of order $10^8$ BHs in the MW \cite{Olejak_2020}, yet we have only observed a handful through the emission of electromagnetic waves from accretion and photometric microlensing. \textit{Gaia} DR4 will provide an opportunity to discover isolated, non-accreting BHs via transient astrometric lensing.

-Since astrophysical black holes are remnants of stellar evolution, we assume that their distribution in the sky closely resembles the stellar distribution.
-The stellar population in the Milky Way is commonly decomposed into the Galactic bulge, thin disk, thick disk, and the Galactic halo.
-The thin disk is of primary relevance for our purposes, due to its high number density and our proximity to this component.
-We model the Galactic thin disk with the exponential function:
+Since astrophysical BHs are remnants of stellar evolution, we assume that their distribution in the sky closely resembles the MW stellar distribution.
+The stellar population in the MW is commonly decomposed into the Galactic bulge, thin disk, thick disk, and the Galactic halo.
+The thin disk is of primary relevance for our purposes, due to its high stellar number density and its proximity to Earth.
+We model the Galactic thin disk with the exponential function

-where $n_0$ is the central number density, $z_d$ is the scale height, and $R_d$ is the scale radius.
-For the stellar thin disk, ref.~\cite{McMillan_2016} reports $z_d = 300$ pc and $R_d = 2.6$ kpc.
+where $n_0$ is the central stellar number density, and $z_d$ and $R_d$ are the scale height and scale radius of the thin disk, respectively.
+Ref.~\cite{McMillan_2016} reports $z_d = 300$ pc and $R_d = 2.6$ kpc.

-One caveat of directly using the stellar distribution is that it does not take into account black hole natal kicks, the velocity gains of black holes during their supernova explosions.
-Natal kicks explain the observed distribution of low mass X-ray binaries further away from the Galactic disk \cite{Repetto_2012,Janka_2013}, because the velocity gain by the black holes will increase the scale height $z_d$ of the black hole distribution relative to that of the stellar distribution.
-We estimate in appendix~\ref{sec:bh_pm_pdf} that the scale height will increase by a factor of about $10$ due to this effect, so for astrophysical black holes, we use $z_d = 3$ kpc and $R_d = 2.6$ kpc.
-The surface number density of black holes across the sky is shown in figure~\ref{fig:BH_abundance}.
-The probability density function (PDF) for black hole distances $D_l$ at a given celestial location in galactic coordinates $(l,b)$ is then
+Simply using stellar distributions to model the MW BH distribution does not account for BH natal kicks.
+These kicks --- caused by the dynamics of supernova explosions --- offset the BH velocity distribution from that of MW stars.
+These kicks explain the observed distribution of low mass X-ray binaries far away from the Galactic disk \cite{Repetto_2012,Janka_2013}, because the BH velocity gain due to kicks will increase the scale height $z_d$ of the BH distribution relative to that of the stellar distribution, effectively ``puffing up'' the disk.
+We estimate in appendix~\ref{sec:bh_pm_pdf} that the scale height will increase by a factor of about $10$ due to this effect, so for astrophysical BHs, we use $z_d = 3$ kpc and $R_d = 2.6$ kpc.
+The surface number density of BHs across the sky is shown in figure~\ref{fig:BH_abundance}.
+The probability density function (PDF) for BH distances $D_l$ at a given celestial location in galactic coordinates $(l,b)$ is then

 The combined PDF of BH proper motion and distance is